Tag: Staylistening

 Read More »

 What happens to you when your child announces “I’m bored?”
 Despite research telling us that boredom is actually good for children – it can help foster creativity and independence – most of us try to rush into a solution when we hear those words.
-Boredom strikes when children become unstuck in their play.
-Perhaps they are
+Boredom can happen when children become disengaged.
+Perhaps they are used to

 Read More »